nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 [*<Back to ToC>*](#table-of-contents)

 ### Appointment features:
+> Features relating to the patient's appointments
 ### \[Implemented\] Add appointment feature

-The add appointment feature allows Omnihealth to manage future appointments for patients.
+The add appointment feature allows OmniHealth to manage future appointments for patients.
 Each `Patient` holds an appointment reference for record keeping that the user is able to edit and clear.

 The feature currently does not support automatic removal of appointments which dates have passed, and require a new appointment